oza/hadoopdev_install/README.md

     $ fab setup_hadoopdev
     No hosts found.
 Please specify (single) host string for connection: <enter the host>
+    ...<before installing JDK7, you need to press enter key.>...

+Now, you can build hadoop!
 [Document of Fabric](http://fabric.readthedocs.org/en/1.8/) is also useful.